Mendhak / Code

 Verified OK

-Github hides theirs behind a gh attestation verify which I am not interested in, I’d like to see the actual files involved.
+Github hides theirs behind a gh attestation verify command in their own CLI, which I am not interested in, I’d like to see the actual pieces involved.
 For Github Actions, if the author makes use of the attest build provenance action, the attestation is made visible at a special dedicated URL that contains attestation information, I thought that was quite neat.

 This example is from the gh CLI itself, though there is no ‘direct’ link between the artifact and the attestation page; there is a link from the Github Action build where the artifact was created, but those artifact links are often expired.